cornell-netlab/capisce/README.md

 Capisce is described in the In-Revision OOPSLA paper 369 entitled _Computing Precise Control Invariant Specifications_.

 The Capisce library comprises two key pieces:

 - an OCAML library for writing down and specifying data plane programs called GPL.

-  * Example programs can be seen in the `capisce/programs`. n  * The core interface for writing programs can be found in capisce/lib/ASTs.ml.
+  * Example programs can be seen in the `capisce/programs`.

+  * The core interface for writing programs can be found in `capisce/lib/ASTs.ml`.

-- an instrumentation algorithm to translate `GPL` programs into programs in the guarded command langauge
+- an instrumentation algorithm to translate `GPL` programs into programs in the guarded command language

   * the instrumentation algorithm `GPL.encode_tables` van be found in `capisce/lib/AST.ml`

 - an inference algorithm to infer control interface specifications for data plane programs

   * The core algorithm (`cegqe`) can be found in `capisce/lib/Qe.ml`.

 Here we list the claims in the paper and how they are supported by the artifact:

 1. _Capisce compute control interface specifications for real programs._
    This artifact supports this via its survey of real world programs that have been implemented in our library.
 We have provided scripts to automatically